Home Risk management Sortino Ratio – What Is A Good Number? (Formula, Calculation and Definition)

 σd = Standard deviation of the downside returns

-Grading the Sortino Ratio: What is a good Sortino Ratio?
+What is a good Sortino Ratio?

-Unlike the Sharpe Ratio where a score of one and above is considered good enough, for the Sortino ratio, most financial analysts prefer a score of two or above but some may still accept a score of one and above.
-The Sortino ratio is particularly useful in assessing the acceptable return of a portfolio, as it takes into account the bad risk.
-It measures the excess return earned by an investment relative to the minimum acceptable return.
+A good Sortino Ratio indicates higher returns per unit of downside risk, typically above 1.0, signaling efficient risk-adjusted performance.
+Unlike the Sharpe Ratio where a score of one and above is considered very good, for the Sortino ratio, most financial analysts prefer a score of two or above but some may still accept a score of one and above.

 As you would expect, the central purpose of risk management is to avoid large downside risk, and the measures used to describe risk should reflect that.
-So, penalizing both positive and downside risk, as it’s done in Sharpe Ratio, is flawed.
+So, penalizing both positive and downside risk, as it’s done in the Sharpe Ratio, is flawed.
 With the Sortino Ratio, only the returns that fall under a user-specified target or required rate of return are considered risky.
-Hence, a portfolio or strategy that is producing strong upside moves and lower downside moves will have a better risk-adjusted score using the Sortino Ratio than with the Sharpe Ratio.
+Hence, a portfolio or strategy that produces strong upside moves and lower downside moves will have a better risk-adjusted score using the Sortino Ratio than with the Sharpe Ratio.

 Therefore, it is better to use the Sortino Ratio when analyzing strategies/portfolios that have a positive skew in their performance distributions, such as buy options, since it will rightly give them better scores.
 On the other hand, portfolios/strategies that are capped on the upside (with negative skews), such as sell options that have streams of small, positive, and consistent returns but with potential for large, though infrequent negative returns, are duly penalized by the Sortino Ratio.
 If it’s the Sharpe ratio, it would treat them equally despite the bad risk associated with sell options.

-The uses of Sortino Ratio
+What are some uses of Sortino Ratio?

 1. Comparing funds

 Let’s say that you want to compare the performance of two mutual funds on a risk basis.
-We call the first one Fund G and the second one, Fund H. Their average returns, downside risk, and the risk-free rate of return are given in the table below:
+We call the first one Fund G and the second one, Fund H. Their average returns, downside risk, and risk-free rate of return are given in the table below:

 The Sortino Ratio of each fund can be given as: